How Many Eggs Does a Woman Have? And Other Awkward Questions You're Afraid to Ask

 As the follicular phase continues, one egg becomes more dominant than the others.

-The ovulatory phase (ovulation) usually starts about 14 days after the follicular phase started, but this can vary.
+The ovulatory phase usually starts about 14 days after the follicular phase started.
+This phase is when a woman is ovulating.

 The luteal phase begins right after ovulation.
 In this phase, the egg could be fertilized with sperm, travel down the fallopian tubes, and become implanted in the uterus.
 If this happens, the woman is considered pregnant.